 Student Representatives Anne Cox and Reed West.
 Students who are elected to serve on the Faculty Committee attend faculty meetings, typically once a month on the second Tuesday of each month, throughout the year.
 The faculty vote on recommendations from the other committees, such as budget and curriculum, campus policies and procedures and on issues raised by individual faculty members.
 Students have full voting rights in the faculty meetings except for matters of tenure and promotion of faculty.
 Faculty meetings are often attended by staff as well as faculty; however, only full-time faculty have voting rights in the faculty meetings.

 First Year Pod Representatives

-Each pod of the 1st year class elects a representative.
-They are in charge of communicating their pod’s concerns to the SBA, organizing social and academic events for their pod, and helping their fellow first year students through the difficult initial year at Lewis and Clark law school.
+Student Representatives will be determined by election on September 11, 2018–at noon, 1L candidates give speeches in the amphitheater; at 5 pm, online voting goes live!
+Each pod of the 1st year class elects two representatives.
+Those representatives are in charge of communicating their pod’s concerns to the SBA, organizing social and academic events for their pod, and helping their fellow first year students through the difficult initial year at Lewis and Clark law school.
 The pod representatives are official members of the SBA and sit upon and attend internal SBA committee meetings.
 Pod representatives are elected in the fall.
 There are a total of six SBA pod representatives.